-- Day Programs Shaw Nature Reserve classes vary in duration from 1 to 2 hours, but all include hands-on learning and active discovery of nature and the great outdoors.
-We encourage you to schedule two classes with a lunch in between to make the most out of your Shaw Nature Reserve experience.
+- Day Programs (Grades PreK-5) Shaw Nature Reserve classes vary in duration from 1 to 2 hours, but all include hands-on learning and active discovery of nature and the great outdoors.
+We encourage you to schedule 2 classes with a lunch in between to make the most of your Shaw Nature Reserve experience.
 Class fees are \$2 per student.
-Scheduling availability and maximum class sizes vary; see class descriptions for more information. - Self-Guided Trail The Little Acorn trail is available year-round for younger learners.
-Participating groups pay \$1 per student. - Canopy Climb Canopy Climbs are a day-long experience that runs from 9:30 a.m. to 2:30 p.m. and includes a climbing session, forest ecology program, and time for lunch.
-Registration is by appointment only.
-Cost is \$895 for a group of up to 24 students and 8 adults.
+Scheduling availability and maximum class sizes vary; see class descriptions for more information. - Day Programs (Grades 6-12) Shaw Nature Reserve classes for grades 6-12 vary in duration from 2-3 hours.
+For more information on class duration and fees, please see page 20. - Overnight Experience (Grades 3-12) For more information for extended overnight experiences, please see page 20.